Vertex Blend Triplanar Shader In Unity

 Anisotropic Highlight Hair Shader In Unity

 Hair models are commonly used in games, but Unity’s default URP materials did not achieve my desired results for hair shading.
+Therefore I put together an Anisotropic Highlight Hair shader to enhance hair rendering in projects.

 Read More